Rules and Regulations Governing the Importation, Feeding, and Baiting of Cervids in Rhode Island (250-RICR-60-00-2)

 2.8 Persons Authorized to Enforce These Rules and Regulations

 Any employee of the Department’s Division of Law Enforcement, Division of Agriculture, and Division of Fish and Wildlife are hereby commissioned by the Director pursuant to R.I.
-Gen. Laws § 42-17.1-2, to enforce these rules and regulations.
+Gen. Laws § 42-17.1-2, to enforce these Rules and Regulations.

-A. Importation: No person shall import into the State of Rhode Island any captive or wild cervid, except under a permit issued by the Director or his/her designee in compliance with § 2.10(B) of this Part.
+A. No person shall import, transport or possess in the State of Rhode Island any live captive or wild cervid, except under a permit issued by the Director or his/her designee in compliance with all parts of §§ 2.10(B) and (C) of this Part.

-1. Are free from visible evidence of any contagious, infectious, or communicable disease or exposure thereto;
+1. Are free from visible evidence of any contagious, infectious, or communicable disease or exposure thereto.

 2.11 Release of Cervids